In the Human-Centered design process

 b.
 Specify actual information the user would somehow want to input.

 c.
-Helps designers think through the types of inputs the system will need to process and perhaps store.
+Helps designers think through the types of inputs the system will need to process and perhaps store. - Describe a complete job.

 a.
 Tell designers about how information flows through the system.